gchq/gaffer-doc/docs/reference/operations-guide/export.md

 Fetches multiple export results and returns them in a map.
 [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/operation/impl/export/GetExports.html)

 !!! example
-    See final example for ExportToGafferResultCache above for usage.
+    See 'exporting multiple results to result cache and then getting all results' example for ExportToGafferResultCache above for usage.

 ## ExportToOtherAuthorisedGraph